 RRB OIG is responsible for promoting economy, efficiency, and effectiveness; and for identifying and preventing fraud, waste, and abuse in agency programs.
-As part of strategic planning, we have often focused audit work on assessments in these priority areas and would continue to conduct audits and evaluations in these areas in support of the PMA.
+As part of strategic planning, we have often focused audit work on assessments in these priority areas and would continue to conduct audits and evaluations in these areas in support of the President's Management Agenda (PMA).

-Several OIG identified major management challenges facing RRB are related to PMA priority areas as shown in the table below.
+Several OIG-identified major management challenges facing RRB are related to PMA priority areas as shown in the table below.